TheRealBill91/Calculator/README.md

 # Calculator
-A simple web calculator built using HTML, CSS, and JavaScript.
-Perform basic mathematical operations with a clean and user-friendly interface.
+This is a basic web calculator built using HTML, CSS, and JavaScript.
+It can perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+The calculator features a clean and intuitive user interface, making it easy to use for both beginners and advanced users.
+The CSS styles used in this project are responsive, so it will adapt to different screen sizes.